danieldk/kinesis-advantage/docs/advantage2.md

 *KB600 from left to right: SmartSet, SmartSet close-up, KinT*

-## Default controller
+## Controllers

+### SmartSet

 The default logic board with the SmartSet 4MiB firmware uses an [Atmel AT32UC3B0256](https://www.microchip.com/en-us/product/AT32UC3B0256) microcontroller.

-## Alternative controllers

 The default SmartSet firmware supports key remappings, macros and even some support for tap-and-hold.
+The SmartSet firmware has three programming
+interfaces: (1) on-keyboard; (2) through the SmartSet software; and (3) through text files that describe rules.
+The last two methods require exporing the settings through the so-called V-Drive.
+The V-Drive exposes the settings as a virtual drive with the FAT filesystem.

-However, the firmware has many limitations compared to popular open source firmwares like [QMK](https://qmk.fm).
+The SmartSet firmware has limitations compared to popular open source firmwares like [QMK](https://qmk.fm).
 For instance, SmartSet on the KA2 only supports two layers.
 Some Advantage2 users replace the controller board to run open source firmware.
 Replacing the controller is fairly simple, since the key wells, thumb clusters, and function key rows connect to the logic board with removable ribbon cables.

 ### KinT